astronomer/docs/astro/cli/private-python-packages.md

     DOCKER_BUILDKIT=1 docker build -f Dockerfile --progress=plain --build-arg PIP_EXTRA_INDEX_URL=https://${<repo-username>}:${<repo-password>}@<private-pypi-repo-domain-name> -t $image_name .
     ```

-3. Optional.
-Test your DAGs locally or deploy your image to Astro.
+3. (Optional) Test your DAGs locally or deploy your image to Astro.
 See [Build and Run a Project Locally](#build-and-run-a-project-locally) or [Deploy Code to Astro](/astro/deploy-code.md).

     ```sh
     astro dev start --image-name $image_name
     ```

-4. Optional.
-Deploy the image to a Deployment on Astro using the Astro CLI.
+4. (Optional) Deploy the image to a Deployment on Astro using the Astro CLI.

-Your Astro project can now utilize Python packages from your private PyPi index.
+Your Astro project can now use Python packages from your private PyPi index.

 </TabItem>
 </Tabs>